Philippine television drama: 1940s-1980s

-RPN produced María Flordeluna, starring Janice de Belén.
+RPN in 1978 launched María Flordeluna, starring Janice de Belén and based on a 1960 ABS-CBN Studios radio drama from Cebu City.
 Its cast included Dindo Fernando and actress-director Laurice Guillen.
-GMA produced Anna Liza, starring Julie Vega.
-Before the introduction of a TV ratings system in the Philippines during the 1990s, the shows were rivals.
-Anna Liza, canceled in 1985 after Vega's death, had an unfinished storyline and a two-hour special in 1986.
+In response to its popularity, GMA in turn produced Anna Liza, starring the young movie star Julie Vega.
+Before the introduction of a TV ratings system in the Philippines during the 1990s, the two drama series were rivals in the primetime timeslots as lead-ins to the news.
+Anna Liza, cancelled in spring 1985 after Vega's death, had an unfinished storyline and a two-hour special in 1986, while the series itself was replaced in the early fall of 1985 by the short-lived Mirasol del Cielo, starting Sugar Benedicto and including veteran actress Anita Linda.